Crowtur/compass/README.md

 # compass
-Code that automates the orientation of a ship's rudder using a servomotor, it can also be seen as a compass created in arduino.
+For this project, a way was developed for the servomotor to correct its direction by degrees with respect to the north set by the magnetometer.
+The whole process can also be interpreted as a compass created using an arduino.